Nahom32/Blockchain-Voting-Backend/README.md

 ## Prisma Notes

-1 Defeine your models to the schema.prisma file
+1 Define your models to the schema.prisma file

-2 Run a migration to create adatabase tables with Prisma Migrate
+2 Run a migration to create database tables with Prisma Migrate

 ```bash
 npx prisma migrate dev --name init